 • Evaporative Coolers: These are most commonly known as “swamp coolers” and they aren’t as common as they used to be.
 They use only air and water to cool the room, without using any refrigerant.
 They are best in hot, dry climates because they will add humidity to the air rather than take it away.
 In New Albany, we have too much humidity to make evaporative coolers effective.

 • Geothermal Cool Systems: This is a relatively new technology that uses ground temperature to heat and cool your home.
-It is the most energy-efficient method of air conditioning, but also the most expensive to install in New Albany, IN And Surrounding Areas.
+It is the most energy-efficient method of air conditioning, but also the most expensive to install in New Albany, IN and surrounding areas.

 • Heat Pumps: A heat pump can both heat and cool your house, depending on the season.
 It works best in mild climates and is an energy-efficient option.
 Sometimes a heat pump can be used in conjunction with a central air system.